OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 This would also be really handy even if you are only promoting releases within your own Space.
 Using variable templates, if you introduce a new environment into your own Space, Octopus will prompt you for those variable values.
 :::

-We introduced the concept of [variable templates](https://octopus.com/docs/deploying-applications/variables/variable-templates) for multi-tenant deployments in Octopus 3.4.
+We introduced the concept of [Variable Templates](https://octopus.com/docs/deploying-applications/variables/variable-templates) for multi-tenant deployments in Octopus 3.4.
 We would like to build on this concept further as part of this set of features.

 _IMAGE: Variable Template Editor?_